nickc01/Ancient-Aspid/README.md

 ![Ancient Aspid Title](https://github.com/nickc01/Ancient-Aspid/blob/master/logo.png?raw=true)

 Ancient Aspid is an all new bossfight for Hollow Knight.
-This adds a brand new boss with tons of different attacks that offers a brand new challenge to Hollow Knight players..
+This adds a brand new boss with tons of different attacks that offers a brand new challenge to Hollow Knight players.

+You can start fighting the boss in the campsite in Kingdom's East

 ## Requirements
 - Requires Modding API to be installed